 The acronym “MHA” stood for Men’s Halls Association, which was the governing body for the Lakeshore halls at the time.

-In those early daysbots18, the local Public Radio Station, WHA, went off the air every evening at sunset.
+In those early days, the local Public Radio Station, WHA, went off the air every evening at sunset.
 Bartelt and his partner Richard Greiner’s primary goal in starting the station was to continue broadcasting the same type of music after dark.

 Gathering the equipment, as well as support from the public radio station and a grant from university alumni, they began to create a studio.